 Specialty Clinics Specialty Referrals

-Cook Children's Pain Management team offer care to children and adolescents who are experiencing pain due to a sports-related injury.
+Cook Children's Pain Management experts offer care to children and adolescents who are experiencing pain due to a sports-related injury.

 The type of pain your child experiences and its severity will depend on many factors, such as the cause, the location on the body and how serious the injury is.